Scan Science and Technology

 The Experts below are selected from a list of 300 Experts worldwide ranked by ideXlab platform

-Clifford J Woolf – 1st expert on this subject based on the ideXlab platform
+Clifford J Woolf – One of the best experts on this subject based on the ideXlab platform.

 replicate high density rat genome oligonucleotide microarrays reveal hundreds of regulated genes in the dorsal root ganglion after peripheral nerve injuryBMC Neuroscience, 2002Co-Authors: Michael Costigan, Katia Befort, Laurie A Karchewski, Robert S Griffin, Donatella Durso, Andrew Allchorne, Joanne Sitarski, James W Mannion, Richard E Pratt, Clifford J WoolfAbstract:

 Rat oligonucleotide microarrays were used to detect changes in gene expression in the dorsal root ganglion (DRG) 3 days following sciatic nerve transection (Axotomy).
 Two comparisons were made using two sets of triplicate microarrays, naive versus naive and naive versus Axotomy.

 a role for hsp27 in sensory neuron survivalThe Journal of Neuroscience, 1999Co-Authors: Susan E Lewis, Michael Costigan, Richard J Mannion, Fletcher A White, Richard E Coggeshall, Simon Beggs, Jody L Martin, Wolfgang H Dillmann, Clifford J WoolfAbstract: